PASTAplus/PEP/peps/pep-9.md

 ```
 ### Implementation Strategy for PASTA

 The **AuthZ** service must integrate seamlessly into PASTA's current authorization workflow.
-Two aspects of this integration must be addressed: (1) the existing `access_matrix` database table must be migrated and updated with PASTA identifiers and (2) the PASTA Data Package Manager (DPM) service will need to be modified to use REST API methods of the **AuthZ** service (above) in lieu of its internal authorization logic.
+Three separate tasks must be addressed: (1) Service method ACRs for both the DPM and AM services must be migrated to the **AuthZ** ACR registry; (2) the existing `access_matrix` database table, including principal owners stored in the DPM `resource_registry` database table, must be migrated to the **AuthZ** ACR registry with PASTA IDs; and (3) the DPM service must be modified to use the REST API methods of the **AuthZ** service (above) in lieu of its internal authorization processing.

-#### Access_matrix Migration
+#### Principal Owner and Access Matrix Migration for Data Package Resources

+For each data package, an entry in the **AuthZ** ACR registry for every data package resource, including the data package itself, will be required for the principal owner.
+This should be followed by migrating corresponding entries for each data package resource found in the `access_matrix` database table to the **AuthZ** ACR registry.
+(Note that data packages that are not represented in the `access_matrix` imply a full embargo of the data package exists and all access privileges, other than the owner, are denied.)

 1. An **AuthZ** `access_matrix` database table (see *AuthZ Access Control Rule Registry* [above](https://github.com/PASTAplus/PEP/blob/main/peps/pep-9.md#authz-access-control-rule-registry)).
 2.